An Icelandic Summer

 Learn about the famed Icelandic horse during a fascinating stable visit

-Optional whale-watching tour at Hauganes and brewery tour
+Join an optional whale-watching tour at Hauganes and brewery tour

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.